Case Study: Raul, Part 4

 Lesson 2.
 Introduction to Evidence-Based Public Health (EBPH) Interventions

-Evidence-based public health practice is a systematic process of using the best available evidence to make decisions about public health interventions and policies.
-Evidence-based approaches in public health disease prevention involve using the best available research and data to inform decisions about interventions and policies, aiming to improve population health and reduce disease burden.
-Key […]
+Evidence-based public health (EBPH) practice is a systematic process of using the best available evidence to make decisions about public health interventions and policies.
+Evidence-based approaches in public health disease prevention involve using the best available research and data to inform decisions about interventions and policies, aiming to improve population health and reduce disease burden. […]

 Lesson 2 knowledge check